Matheus History, Family Crest & Coats of Arms

 Early Notables of the Matheus family (pre 1700)

-Prominent bearers of the family name Matheus during this time period were Johannes Mathesius (1504-1565), who was a friend and disciple of Martin Luther.
+Notable figures of the time with the name Matheus were Johannes Mathesius (1504-1565), who was a friend and disciple of Martin Luther.
 He is the author of the first biography of Luther, and himself wrote hymns and sermons.
-Johann Mattheson (1681-1764) was a musician and translator and produced the first German imitation of "The...
+Johann Mattheson (1681-1764) was a musician and translator and produced the first German imitation of "The Spectator."...

 The state of Prussia was a great influence on the shape of modern Germany.
 After the Second World War, Prussia's land was divided among the Soviet Union, Poland, East Germany and West Germany and the state was abolished.
 Some Prussians remained in those countries after the war, while many others migrated to North America in search of a new start.
 Philadelphia was their primary point of entry to the United States, after which many of them moved on to Ohio, Texas, Illinois, California, New York, and Maryland.
 A large number of Prussians also migrated to Ontario and the prairie provinces as United Empire Loyalists.
 Analysis of immigration records has shown some of the first Matheuss to arrive in North America, and among them were: